awmanoj/awmanoj.github.io/_posts/2016-08-27-service-discovery-configuration-management-with-consul.md

 Your apps will be responsible for upstart scripts in this case and will be installed on deployment.

-3. Now, when your redis instance cacheA goes down as we assumed in our hypothetical scenario above and you have to replace it with 192.168.1.4:6379 you simply need to go to consul web UI and update the key `service/redis/cacheA` to `192.168.1.4:6379` and consul-template which is running as a daemon will update the configuration instantly.
+o.
+Now, when your redis instance cacheA goes down as we assumed in our hypothetical scenario above and you have to replace it with 192.168.1.4:6379 you simply need to go to consul web UI and update the key `service/redis/cacheA` to `192.168.1.4:6379` and consul-template which is running as a daemon will update the configuration instantly.
 Consul-template takes more arguments and you can write better command line by using config instead of `-consul` and `-template` as mentioned above.
 In the config format you can specify how to reload your app after config update happens.
 You can read more about it on the [consul-template readme](https://github.com/hashicorp/consul-template).
 Btw, you're done!

 ### Service Discovery